grifonas/simple_users/README.md

 		'myAction' => 'remove'
 	}
 ```
+## Removing Users from Sudoers
+  Put 'no' in the 'sudo' section of your user.

 Note that the above **must be** a part of the same  ``` default['users']['users'] ``` array.